isomerpages/moe-dunmansec/_our-programmes/Character And Citizenship/Sexuality Education Overview.md

 <p><strong>Information for Parents</strong>
 </p>
 <p>10.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents may opt their children out of
-the Sexuality Education lessons, <em>eTeens</em> and/or supplementary sexuality education programmes by MOE-approved external providers.</p>
+the Sexuality Education lessons, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.</p>
 <p>11.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to opt their children
-out of the <strong>Sexuality Education lessons</strong> need to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also downloadable <u>here</u> (please upload parents opt-out form found in Annex <strong>A</strong> and insert a hyperlink for parents to download the form).
+out of the Sexuality Education lessons need to complete an opt-out form.
+This form will be communicated to parents at the start of the year and is also downloadable here (please upload parents opt-out form found in Annex A and insert a hyperlink for parents to download the form).
 The completed form is to be submitted by 21/01/2025.</p>
 <p>12.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to opt their children
-out of the <strong><em>eTeens</em> programme</strong> need to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also downloadable <u>here</u> (please upload parents opt-out form found in Annex <strong>B</strong> and insert a hyperlink for parents to download the form). &nbsp;The completed form is to be submitted by 21/01/2025.</p>
+out of the eTeens programme need to complete an opt-out form.
+This form will be communicated to parents at the start of the year and is also downloadable here (please upload parents opt-out form found in Annex B and insert a hyperlink for parents to download the form). &nbsp;The completed form is to be submitted by 21/01/2025.</p>
 <p>13.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents can contact the school at 6786-2668
-or <a rel="noopener noreferrer nofollow" target="_blank">dunman_ss@moe.edu.sg</a> for discussion or to seek clarification about the school’s Sexuality Education programme.</p>
+or <a href="mailto:dunman_ss@moe.edu.sg" rel="noopener noreferrer nofollow" target="_blank">dunman_ss@moe.edu.sg</a> for
+discussion or to seek clarification about the school’s Sexuality Education programme.</p>
 <p>&nbsp;</p>